ripe-dns-anomaly/anomalyDetector/README.md

    * F2: Performance issues: nProbes does not go down, but the RTT go up

 To detect them, we propose:
-  * F1: nProbes number is reduced in at least 2x the standard deviation + median
+  * F1: nProbes number is reduced in at least 3x the standard deviation + median
-  * F2: q50RTT (quartile 50, or median) or q50TT goes at least 2x the standard devition + median
+  * F2: q50RTT (quartile 50, or median) or q50TT goes at least 3x the standard devaition + median

+*To run it*:
+  * `python letter-level-detector.py $input $output`

 ### Site-level anomalies

 @Jan Harm

 [twitter]: https://blog.twitter.com/2015/introducing-practical-and-robust-anomaly-detection-in-a-time-series
 [arima]: http://statsmodels.sourceforge.net/0.6.0/generated/statsmodels.tsa.arima_model.ARIMA.html